V-Bach/bettergit/README.md

 ### Documentation

-Full documentation, including advanced configuration, CI/CD usage, and manual command overrides, will be available soon in our `docs/` directory.
+For more info on how to configure Gitv in our `docs/` directory.

 ### Contributing